The Deadliest Limosuine Accident of All Time – NY Limo Crash Kills 20

 UPDATE: Nauman Hussain, 28, whom police report operated Prestige, has been taken into custody and charged with criminally negligent homicide.

 Pennsylvania Limo Accident Attorneys Fighting for Injury Victims

 Limousines and stretch limousines are supposed to offer a luxurious – and more importantly, safe – mode of transportation for parties, weddings, birthdays, bridal showers, and other events.
 However, factors like inconsistent regulation, noncompliance with safety standards, and even flawed roadway design can all increase the risk of a serious or deadly accident.

-If you or one of your family members was in injured in a limousine or party bus accident, the experienced personal injury lawyers of The Reiff Law Firm are here to offer support and guidance.
+If you or one of your family members was in injured in a limousine or party bus accident, the experienced Philadelphia personal injury lawyers of The Reiff Law Firm are here to offer support and guidance.
 We can fight to hold unsafe drivers, limo companies that commit violations, and other parties responsible for your medical bills, lost earnings, and the pain and suffering caused by the accident.
-To speak confidentially about your legal options after a limousine accident in a free consultation, contact The Reiff Law Firm online, or call our law offices at (215) 246-9000.
+To speak confidentially about your legal options with a limo accident lawyer after a limousine accident, contact The Reiff Law Firm online, or call our law offices at (215) 709-6940.